suhas-pai/Aphrodite/README.md

 ## Building
 ### Prerequisites

-We recommended using LLVM/Clang as the toolchain and compiler, GCC may/may not be able to build this project.
+It's recommended that LLVM/Clang be used as the toolchain and compiler, GCC may not be able to build this project.

 The `kernel` GitHub Workflow follows the steps detailed below on both macOS and Ubuntu (Linux) to build this project.